kookies0901/sumo-simulation/sumo_help.md

                                         separate FILE
-  --link-output FILE                   Save links states into FILE --railsignal-block-output FILE       Save railsignal-blocks into FILE --bt-output FILE                     Save bluetooth visibilities into FILE
+  --link-output FILE                   Save links states into FILE --railsignal-block-output FILE       Save railsignal-blocks into FILE --railsignal-vehicle-output FILE     Record entry and exit times of vehicles
-                                        (in conjunction with device.btreceiver
+                                        for railsignal blocks into FILE --bt-output FILE                     Save bluetooth visibilities into FILE (in conjunction with device.btreceiver
                                         and device.btsender)